 - With a pastry brush, coat each slice with olive oil.
 Flip and repeat.

-4. Place the sheet pan about 7 inches under the broiler and cook until the eggplant is extremely browned, verging on burnt – approximately 4 minutes per side.
-Watch them while they broil, as some pieces will need to be flipped and removed before others.
+4. Place the sheet pan about 7 inches under the broiler (I use low-heat broil setting) and cook until the eggplant is extremely browned, verging on burnt.
+Check on them every 2-4 minutes while they broil, as some pieces will need to be flipped and removed before others.

-5. Remove from the broiler and place the eggplant in a single layer onto a 9×13 inch casserole dish.
-You will probably need to squish the pieces of eggplant together in order for all of them to fit (they may not all fit).
-With the back of a spoon press down into the center of each slice of eggplant to create a crevice for the ground meat.
+5. Remove eggplant from the broiler and place in a single layer onto a 9×13 inch casserole dish.
+You may need to squish the pieces of eggplant together in order for all of them to fit (they may not all fit).
+With the back of a spoon press down into the center of each slice of eggplant to create a crevice for the ground beef.

 FOR THE MEAT

-- Add onion and cook until translucent, stirring occasionally.
+- Add the onion and cook until translucent, stirring occasionally.
 Add the garlic and cook until fragrant.

 - Add the ground beef, breaking it up as much as possible.
 Cook until the meat is starting to stick to the pan.
 While the meat is cooking add the allspice, salt and pepper.
 Taste the meat at this point to make sure it is well seasoned.
 Adjust salt/pepper/allspice as needed.